Britannia Village, Ottawa

 Britannia Village is a neighbourhood in the greater Britannia area, part of Bay Ward in the west end of Ottawa, Ontario, Canada, about 13 km from the Canadian Parliament Buildings.

 Britannia Village has a rich history and architecture, having been founded some eight years before Bytown (est. 1826), the former name of Ottawa, Ontario, Canada.
-The history of the village is interwoven with the creation of the adjacent Britannia Amusement Park, today simply known as Britannia Park.
+The history of the village is interwoven with the creation of the adjacent Britannia Amusement Park, once known as Coney Island of the north, and today simply known as Britannia Park.
 The character of villagers is significantly influenced by its natural surroundings.

 Geographically, the village is located on a broad peninsula and is largely defined by natural boundaries.
 According to the Ottawa Neighbourhood Study, the village is bordered by the Ottawa River to the North, Lac Deschênes and Britannia Park to the west, the Trans Canada Trail to the south, and Mud Lake (Britannia Conservation Area, 79 hectares) to the east.
 Lac Deschênes is home to 4 sailing clubs including the Britannia Yacht Club which is located in the village.
 The village also borders on Britannia Beach, one of four beaches in Ottawa.
 Britannia Road is the only road into and out of the village and the only access to the Britannia Water Purification Plant.

 The village has a total population of 610 people in 270 private households.
 The village has an active association (Britannia Village Community Association or BVCA) and a community Facebook page (Friends of Britannia Village).

 History

 The archaeological record from the early 1900s provides ample evidence of Indigenous peoples on the beaches of Lac Deschênes, and hence in and around the village; the evidence is largely in the form of indigenous beach workshops where the Algonquin Anishinaabe would chip out flint arrowheads or laboriously grind an edge into a stone tomahawk.
+Archaeological artifacts were discovered at Chartrand Island and other locations on the Ontario side of Lac Deschênes.
 In a subsequent publication, the same author postulates that the flint for toolmaking was likely picked up or quarried in Gatineau and Ottawa (current names) and subsequently transported to the beach workshops.

 The neighbourhood was established in 1818.